vdhamer/Photo-Club-Hub/.github/README.md

 when you want to install the app on a physical device.
 This is a standard Apple iOS policy rather than something specific to this app.

-Starting with iOS version 16 you will also need to configure physical devices to allow them to run apps that have _not_ been distributed via the Apple App Store.
+Starting with iOS 16.0 you will also need to configure physical devices to allow them to run apps that have _not_ been distributed via the Apple App Store.
 This configuration requires enabling `Developer Mode` on the device using `Settings` > `Privacy & Security` > `Developer Mode`.
 Again, this is a standard Apple iOS policy.
+This doesn't apply to MacOS.

 ### Updating the App

+The following has *no impact* on the app's functionality or user interface.
+So feel free to ignore this section.

 If you update to a newer build of the app, app data stored in the device's internal data storage will remain available.

 If the data structure has changed, Core Data will automatically perform a so-called schema migration.
-If you remove and reinstall the app, any existing CoreData data gets deleted.
+If you remove and reinstall the app, the Core Data database is lost, but this isn't an issue as the database so far doesn't contain any user data.
-This is standard behavior of Apple's Core Data framework, although the app does its bit so that Core Data can track, for example, renamed struct types or renamed properties.
+Schema migration is standard feature of Apple's Core Data framework, although the app does its bit so that Core Data can track, for example, renamed struct types or renamed properties.

 ### Data Privacy

-The following has *no impact* (zero, null, nil) on the app's functionality or user interface.
+The following has *no impact* on the app's functionality or user interface.
-So feel free to skip this section.
+So feel free to ignore this section.

 The repo contains a 1 tiny file with encrypted data.
 But encryption code can draw a lot of attention, so we are explaining it here